oldham123/cfa_level_iii/_readings/Reading 25 Fixed Income Active Management Credit Strategies.md

   - Hold more cash and cash equivalents
   - Make use of ETFs until desired securities become available
   - Make use of liquid derivatives to achieve similar exposure
+    - CDS derivatives can be used instead of holding corporate bonds

 ## 25.F: Describe how to assess and manage tail risk in credit portfolios